fegonfe/arm64v8challenge/README.md

 With Linux, the story is different.
 You need a machine emulator such as [QEMU](http://wiki.qemu.org/) to do the job.
 The problem now is how to do this on a build agent.
 This [article](https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/docker?view=azure-devops#build-arm-containers) explains the requirements:
 1. Author your Dockerfile so that a binary of QEMU (for the target platform) exists in the base Docker image.
 2. Run a privileged container that register QEMU on the build agent.
+Actually, you only need ton run a privileged container if you have platform dependent instructions, like RUN or ENV, on your Dockerfile.

 **Step 1.** Create a resource group and a private container registry:
 ```powershell